luluzhou1/alinush.github.io/_includes/refs.md

 [^BBBplus18e]: **Bulletproofs: Short Proofs for Confidential Transactions and More**, by Benedikt Bünz and Jonathan Bootle and Dan Boneh and Andrew Poelstra and Pieter Wuille and Greg Maxwell, *in Cryptology ePrint Archive, Report 2017/1066*, 2017, [[URL]](https://eprint.iacr.org/2017/1066)

 [^BBBF18e]: **Verifiable Delay Functions**, by Dan Boneh and Joseph Bonneau and Benedikt Bünz and Ben Fisch, *in Cryptology ePrint Archive, Paper 2018/601*, 2018, [[URL]](https://eprint.iacr.org/2018/601)

+[^BBCplus22e]: **New Design Techniques for Efficient Arithmetization-Oriented Hash Functions:Anemoi Permutations and Jive Compression Mode**, by Clémence Bouvier and Pierre Briaud and Pyrros Chaidos and Léo Perrin and Robin Salen and Vesselin Velichkov and Danny Willems, *in Cryptology {ePrint} Archive, Paper 2022/840*, 2022, [[URL]](https://eprint.iacr.org/2022/840)

+[^BBCplus24e]: **The Espresso Sequencing Network: {HotShot} Consensus, Tiramisu Data-Availability, and Builder-Exchange**, by Jeb Bearer and Benedikt Bünz and Philippe Camacho and Binyi Chen and Ellie Davidson and Ben Fisch and Brendon Fish and Gus Gutoski and Fernando Krell and Chengyu Lin and Dahlia Malkhi and Kartik Nayak and Keyao Shen and Alex Xiong and Nathan Yospe, *in Cryptology ePrint Archive, Paper 2024/1189*, 2024, [[URL]](https://eprint.iacr.org/2024/1189)

+[^BBC24e]: **Cryptographic Accumulators: New Definitions, Enhanced Security, and Delegatable Proofs**, by Anaïs Barthoulot and Olivier Blazy and Sébastien Canard, *in Cryptology ePrint Archive, Paper 2024/657*, 2024, [[URL]](https://eprint.iacr.org/2024/657)

 [^BBD19]: **Polynomials Whose Secret Shares Multiplication Preserves Degree for 2-CNF Circuits Over a Dynamic Set of Secrets**, by Daniel Berend and Dor Bitan and Shlomi Dolev, *in Cryptology ePrint Archive, Report 2019/1192*, 2019, [[URL]](https://eprint.iacr.org/2019/1192)